Subash.

 Solution

-Structured API notes, simple workflow diagrams, and handover writeups so the next person could act without a live tour of the repo.
+Structured API notes, lightweight diagrams, and handover writeups so someone new could act without a live tour of the repo.

 Tech